Upendhar10/Upendhar10/README.md

 <p align="left"> 👩‍💻 I'm a Frontend Engineer, based in Hyderabad, India.
   <br> 📚 I'm currently mastering React.js and exploring backend with NodeJs
+  <br>⚡ I am currently reading "Indistractable" by Nir Eyal.
-  <br>⚡ In my free time I play Cricket and Badminton.
+  <br>⚡ In would love to play Cricket or Badminton in my free time.
 </p>

 ###